SAEmanuel/Green_Spaces_Management_ISEP/docs/sprintA/us001/01.requirements-engineering/Readme.md

 > **Question:** Which are the skills accepted?
 Or should we enable the HRM to introduce anything as a skill?
 >
 > **Answer:** All, it's up to HRM to decide. (special characters or algarisms should not be allowed in the skill name)

+>  **Question:** Which is the difference between collaborator and employ?
+And employ could have skills?
+HRM, VFM, GSM and GSU are employers?
+>
+> **Answer:** Employee and collaborator are synonyms.

+>  **Question:** The indentificator of the skill will be the name, or the system will generate authomatically and Id when the manager insert the name?
+>
+> **Answer:** A skill is just a name, can be a composition os words like "Light Vehicle Driving Licence".

+>  **Question:** The indentificator of the skill will be the name, or the system will generate authomatically and Id when the manager insert the name?
+>
+> **Answer:** A skill is just a name, can be a composition os words like "Light Vehicle Driving Licence".